hxtree/galaxyops/README.md

 Documentation **SHOULD** be maintained where it will be looked for.
 A README.md file **SHOULD** be added to explain each project and important folder structures.
+README.md files should adhere to RFC 2119[^1].
 Any code that isn't self-documenting **MUST** be accompanied by documentation.
 Tsdoc **MAY** be selected as a standard for writing Typescript documentation.
 Typedoc **MAY** be selected to compile documentation as code.

 > **Note** Use `rush help` for information on builtin commands.